Robert Paltock

 Robert Paltock (1697– March 20, 1767) was an English novelist and attorney.
 His most famous work is The Life and Adventures of Peter Wilkins, a Cornish Man (1751).

 Biography

 The only son of Thomas Paltock of St James's, Westminster, Paltock was born in 1697.
 He became an attorney and lived for some time in Clement's Inn.
 He then moved, before 1759, to Back Lane, Lambeth.
 He married Anna Skinner, through whom his son, also named Robert, inherited a small property at Ryme Intrinseca, Dorset.
-There Robert Paltock, who died in London on the 20th of March 1767, was buried.
+There Robert Paltock, who died in London on 20 March 1767, was buried.

 Work

 The Life and Adventures of Peter Wilkins is somewhat on the same plan as Robinson Crusoe, the special feature being the gawry, or flying woman, whom hero discovered on his island, and married.
 John W. Cousin, author of A Short Biographical Dictionary of English Literature, was not impressed by it, saying: